 - If your growth projections are built from a flawed pipeline: Not all marketing channels are infinitely scalable.
 Evaluate your current marketing channels, and ask yourself if it is realistic (ie. within your control) to increase the number of leads from each channel, increase the conversion rate of leads from each channel, or if other marketing channels will be needed.

 - If your expectations for outbound and inbound sales are not realistic: Establish benchmark conversion rates for both inbound and outbound sales that accurately reflect the benchmarks for your industry and product/service type, keeping in mind that the conversion rates from inbound leads are different from outbound leads.

 - If you’re focusing on vanity metrics instead of meaningful conversations: Draw a clear distinction between metrics that are directly tied to the qualified sales conversions and metrics that do not directly contribute to the cost of and the quality of a sales conversation.

 - If your sales and marketing teams are operating separately: Establish regular communication between your sales and marketing teams.
 Creating a feedback loop whereby information from your sales team is passed on to your marketing team can help your marketing team to optimize their campaigns.

 Want some help to fill your pipeline with qualified sales opportunities?
-Schedule a free consultation to have us map out a growth plan that is customized to your business and revenue goals.
+Schedule a free Sales Strategy call to have us map out a growth plan that is customized to your business and revenue goals.